-• Complete all required forms in the Thesis formatting guide found online at the MSU Graduate School (Plan A Students).
+- Complete all required forms in the Thesis formatting guide found at The Graduate School website (Plan A students). - Submit a draft of your Thesis or Report to your Major Professor and Guidance Committee at least two weeks before your defense. - Edit your draft, as needed.

-- Submit a draft of your Thesis or Report to your Major Professor and Guidance Committee at least two weeks before your defense. - Edit your draft, as needed. - Schedule a time with your Major Professor and Guidance Committee for defending or presenting your work.
+- Schedule a time with your Major Professor and Guidance Committee for defending or presenting your work.
 This will be an open session to which students and faculty in the School of Planning, Design and Construction may attend. - Once student has confirmed a date and time that will work for their Major Professor and Guidance Committee they should contact the Graduate Secretary to reserve a conference room.
-At this time the student will also provide the title of their Thesis or Report so the appropriate announcements may be sent out to SPDC faculty and students. - Provide your Major Professor and each member of your Guidance Committee a copy of your Thesis or Report at least two weeks prior to the defense or presentation. - Orally defend Thesis/Report. - Modify Thesis/Report as instructed by your Guidance Committee. - Prepare an abstract of your Thesis to be filled with "Dissertation or Thesis Abstracts": - Submit a copy of your Thesis to the Graduate School via the process described on the MSU Graduate School website.
-Plan B Report students do not need to send a copy to the Graduate School. - Distribute copies of the Thesis/Report to your Major Professor, and Guidance Committee.
+At this time the student will also provide the title of their Thesis or Report so the appropriate announcements may be sent out to SPDC faculty and students. - Provide your Major Professor and each member of your Guidance Committee a copy of your Thesis or Report at least two weeks prior to the defense or presentation. - Orally defend Thesis/Report. - Modify Thesis/Report as instructed by your Guidance Committee. - If Plan A, prepare an abstract of your Thesis to be filled with "Dissertation/Thesis Abstracts;" - If Plan A, submit a copy of your Thesis to the Graduate School via the process described at Theses and Dissertation Submissions.
+If Plan B Report students do not need to send a copy to the Graduate School. - Distribute copies of the Thesis/Report to your Major Professor, and Guidance Committee.
 Individual committee members may request an alternative format, such as softbound, unbound, or digital.